Azure/azure-powershell/src/NetAppFiles/NetAppFiles/help/Set-AzNetAppFilesVolumePool.md

 ```

 ### -ResourceId
-The resource id of the ANF replication destination volume
+The resource id of the ANF volume

 ```yaml
 Type: System.String